 Stars That Made the Jump From TV to Film

-Jordan Peele’s horror movie Get Out comes out this weekend and appears to be headed towards critical acclaim.
-Obviously, Peele became known for his work on Key and Peele, but he’s created a nice career for himself in Hollywood since the ending of the show.
+Jordan Peele’s horror movie Get Out was his second forray into film.
+Obviously, Peele became known for his work on Key and Peele a few years back.
+But, he’s created a nice career for himself in Hollywood since the ending of the show.
 That got me thinking, what other Hollywood stars came from television?
-There’s definitely many to choose from, so for the purpose of this article, let’s focus on actors and actresses that are still producing solid work currently (i.e. Adam Sandler will not appear on the list).
+There’s definitely many to choose from.
+So, for the purpose of this article, let’s focus on actors and actresses that are still producing solid work currently (i.e. Adam Sandler will not appear on the list).
 Without further ado, here’s the list:

-Seth Rogen: For every comedy that has been well received the last few years, odds are that Seth Rogen and his writing team played a role.
-Before Rogen hit it big with comedies like This Is The End or Neighbors, he was part of an all-star cast in the show Freaks and Geeks that also starred household names like James Franco and Jason Segel.
-After the show ended, Rogen then began to receive smaller roles in films such as Donnie Darko and Anchorman.
+For every comedy that has been well received the last few years, odds are that Seth Rogen and his writing team played a role.
+Before Rogen hit it big with comedies like This Is The End or Neighbors, he was part of an all-star cast in the show Freaks and Geeks.
+Household names like James Franco and Jason Segel also starred in the show.
+After the it ended, Rogen earned smaller roles in films such as Donnie Darko and Anchorman.

-Steve Carell: Carell first showed his talent to improvise on set of The Dana Carvey Show back in 1996, playing a ton of different characters in only eight episodes.
+Carell first showed his talent to improvise on set of The Dana Carvey Show back in 1996, playing a ton of different characters in only eight episodes.
 The funny man then broke out as the lovable idiot Brick Tamland in Anchorman which was all that Judd Apatow needed to see to put Carell as the lead of The 40-Year-Old Virgin the following year.
-He has continued to succeed starring in recent films such as The Big Short and Foxcatcher where he received critical acclaim for each performance.
+He has continued to succeed starring in recent films such as The Big Short and Foxcatcher.
+He received critical acclaim for each performance.

-Kristen Wiig: Wiig became an instant fan favorite after debuting on on SNL in 2005, but she has since made a very nice career for herself in film.
+Wiig joined the stars after debuting on on SNL in 2005.
+But, she has since made a very nice career for herself in film.
 After she became a massive hit in the comedy Bridesmaids, Wiig has since done a nice job of alternating between indie films such as Welcome to Me and bigger movies like The Martian on top of a number of hard-hitting comedies.